Jump to this Section

 What type of anesthesia is used?

-Your torsoplasty procedure will be performed under intravenous (I.V.) sedation, better known as “twilight sleep” anesthesia.
+Your torsoplasty procedure will be performed under intravenous (I.V.) sedation, better known as “twilight anesthesia.”
 General anesthesia is used only rarely and then only in a hospital setting.
-A separate MD — a board-certified anesthesiologist — will monitor your vital signs for your safety and will administer small, frequent doses of a variety of medications through a vein.
+A separate MD — a board-certified anesthesiologist — will monitor your vital signs for safety and will administer small, frequent doses of a variety of medications through a vein.

 The result is a gentle, relaxed sleep during your torsoplasty.
-There is no pain and no awareness during the procedure and you will awaken quickly and comfortably in the operating room just minutes after the completion of the torsoplasty.
+There is no pain and no awareness during the procedure and you will awaken quickly and comfortably in the operating room just minutes after surgery is completed.
 There is usually no hangover or nausea afterward.

 What should I do after torsoplasty surgery?